nya3jp/chromiumide/README.md

 You can install from the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=Google.cros-ide) or the [OpenVSX marketplace](https://open-vsx.org/extension/Google/cros-ide).

-## User Scope

-This is intended for Googlers only.

 ## Features

 Initial release has been tested for `platform2` development and offers the following features: